Global Stocks Rally on New Trade Talks

 China has retaliated, hitting items such as American soybeans and some U.S. auto parts with higher punitive tariffs of 30% and 35%.
 It is also letting the Chinese yuan depreciate to help mitigate the impact of the levies.

-Major U.S. retailers including Target Corp., Walmart Inc., Dollar Tree Inc. and other retailers that are large importers of Chinese goods have been impacted by the tariffs.
+Major U.S. retailers including Target Corp., Walmart Inc., Dollar Tree Inc. and other retailers that are large importers of Chinese goods have been affected by the tariffs.

-In bonds, the yield on the 10-year Treasury rose to 1.498% from 1.456% Wednesday afternoon.
+In bonds, the yield on the 10-year Treasury rose to 1.503% from 1.456% Wednesday afternoon.
 The 10-year German bund yield also crept higher despite weaker-than-expected manufacturing orders data released for July.
 The data is likely to reinforce expectations for stimulus measures to be announced by the European Central Bank next week.
-The 10-year bund yield was trading at minus 0.665%, up from minus 0.670% on Wednesday.
+The 10-year bund yield was trading at minus 0.647%, up from minus 0.670% on Wednesday.
+Yields rise when bond prices fall.

-Later Thursday, figures for the number of Americans applying for first-time unemployment benefits will be released, as will August numbers for the U.S. manufacturing purchasing managers index, a gauge of activity in the region's factories.
+Later Thursday, figures for the number of Americans applying for first-time unemployment benefits will be released, as will August numbers for the ISM non-manufacturing index, which shows business conditions in the U.S. non-manufacturing sector.